 a, Schematic of GO/NO-GO paradigm.
-Task details as in Figure 1 and Methods. b, Behavioral performance relative to the first session of task exposure.
+Task details as in Figure 1 and Methods. b, Behavioral performance for the contrast in which each mouse was first trained relative to the first session of task exposure (n=10 mice were first trained in low contrast, whereas n=11 mice were first trained in high contrast).
 Dots indicate a session, while the traces indicate a running average using a 7 day window.
-Blue dots and traces indicate sessions in which mice detected targets in low contrast (ie. after high-to-low contrast transitions), while red dots and traces indicate sessions in which mice detected targets in high contrast (ie. after low-to-high contrast transitions). n=10 mice were first trained in low contrast, whereas n=11 mice were first trained in high contrast. c, Psychometric functions averaged for n=21 mice in low and high contrast.
-Error bars indicate SEM over mice at individual target SNRs, while the solid lines are logistic function fits to the average performance per contrast. d, Psychometric thresholds per contrast.
-Each dot represents a mouse, lines connect individual mouse performance on low and high contrast sessions.
-Bars indicate the average threshold over mice, while error bars in black indicate threshold SEM over mice. e, Behavioral psychometric functions for n=4 mice.
-Dots with error bars indicate average performance +- SEM over mice as a function of contrast and target volume.
-Overlaid dark colored lines indicate psychometric fits to the averages, with the black dot indicating the average threshold.
-Light colored lines indicate the psychometric curves of individual mice.
-Black horizontal line indicates chance (0.5) performance. f, Psychometric thresholds per contrast.
-Each dot represents a mouse, lines indicate where a mice participated in both low and high contrast sessions.
-Bars indicate the average threshold over mice, while error bars in black indicate threshold SEM over mice. g, Psychometric slopes per contrast.
-Presentation as in f. h, Behavioral performance as a function of contrast and target time relative to the switch in contrast.
-Dots with error bars indicate average performance +- SEM over mice.
+Blue dots and traces indicate sessions in which mice detected targets in low contrast (ie. after high-to-low contrast transitions), while red dots and traces indicate sessions in which mice detected targets in high contrast (ie. after low-to-high contrast transitions). c, Psychometric functions averaged for n=21 mice in low and high contrast.
+Error bars indicate ±SEM over mice at individual target SNRs, while the solid lines are logistic function fits to the average performance per contrast. d, Psychometric thresholds per contrast.
+Each dot represents a mouse, lines connect performance of individual mice on low and high contrast sessions.
+Bars indicate the average threshold over mice, while error bars in black indicate threshold ±SEM over mice. e, Behavioral psychometric functions for n=4 mice tested using the same target volumes in each contrast.
+Dots with error bars indicate average performance ±SEM over mice as a function of contrast and target volume.
+Overlaid, dark-colored curves indicate psychometric fits to the averages, with the black dot indicating the average threshold.
+Light-colored lines indicate the psychometric curves of individual mice.
+Black, dashed horizontal line indicates chance (0.5) performance. f, Psychometric thresholds per contrast.
+Each dot represents a mouse, lines indicate where mice participated in both low and high contrast sessions.
+Bars indicate the average threshold over mice, while error bars in black indicate threshold ±SEM over mice. g, Psychometric slopes per contrast.
+Presentation as in f. h, Behavioral performance as a function of contrast and target time relative to the switch in contrast for n=21 mice.
+Dots with error bars indicate average performance ±SEM over mice.
 Solid curves indicate exponential function fits to the average over mice.
 Black, dashed vertical line indicates the contrast switch.
 Horizontal lines at the top of the plot indicate significant changes in performance between the first target presentation time and subsequent target presentation times, as assessed by Wilcoxon Sign-rank tests with false discovery rate correction for multiple comparisons. i, Average time constant of exponential fits in low and high contrast.
-Presented as in h.
-Unless otherwise noted, blue markers indicate data where targets were presented in low contrast and red indicates data where targets were presented in high contrast..
+Presentation as in g.
+Unless otherwise noted, blue markers indicate data where targets were presented in low contrast and red indicates data where targets were presented in high contrast. .
+In all plots: ns, not significant; †p<0.1, *p<0.05, **p<0.01, ***p<0.001, ****p<0.0001.